fuzzycode/pytvdbapi/README.rst

 About
 =====
-thetvdb is a python API for thetvdb.com_ online database for tv-shows.
+pytvdbapi is a python API for pytvdbapi.com_ online database for tv-shows.
 The API is designed to be as easy and intuitive as possible to use.

-The API is designed to respect the functionality of thetvdb.com_ as far as possible.
+The API is designed to respect the functionality of pytvdbapi.com_ as far as possible.
 It uses caching as much as possible to reduce the workload of the servers.